 What was your reaction to the diagnosis and how did you manage your first months with the conditions?
-How much did you know about these conditions before the diagnosis and where did you find information afterwards?

 My reaction to Rheumatoid Arthritis was "thank God they have an answer to why I am suffering with this pain and was put on Voltarol take let's which wasn't really doing that well.
 I used to see my Consultant regularly he would draw off the fluid in my knees and send it away to be examined for infection levels.
 Then he sent me for another blood test which confirmed that I carry a gene called HLA-B27, this is when I started to look more into my condition and when the computer have me all the answers I needed.
 Sadly my daughter has recently been diagnosed with this rogue gene also.

 What treatments were you prescribed at the beginning, and how did it change over time?
 How difficult is it treating 2 chronic conditions at the same time?
-What are the results?

 I started with Voltarol then Leflunomide, Plaquenil, Sulfasalazine.
 Then after finding HLA-B27 I was put on Methotrexate and Infliximab which is a biological medication this has been the best.

 How was your everyday influenced by the diagnosis?
 What did you have to change in your daily routine in order to manage your conditions?
-Did you make any adjustments?

 Nothing changed for me, I still managed to go to work unless I had flare ups which occasionally caused me to lose time, but working for the NHS they fully understood my problems and I retired in 2010 after completing 21 years.
 I was glad to retire as being a Computer System Manager and a new system was being designed, so I had to do a bit of travelling for meetings and it was taking a toll on me.